Victor Caratini Player Props: Brewers vs. Reds

-The Milwaukee Brewers, including Victor Caratini (.128 on-base percentage in past 10 games, 163 points below season-long percentage), take on starting pitcher Ben Lively and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.
+Victor Caratini, who is hitting .135 over his past 10 games, will be in action for the Milwaukee Brewers versus the Cincinnati Reds Monday at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-5 with two RBI) against the Reds.
+In his most recent appearance, he had two hits (going 2-for-4 with a home run and an RBI) against the Reds.

 Victor Caratini Game Info & Props vs. the Reds